 Dividing marital assets?Settling a divorce involves many decisions, including who gets the home.
-There are generally two choices when it comes to common real estate - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
+In most divorces, there are generally two choices when it comes to real estate in common - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would find it in their best interest to order an appraisal of the mutual real estate.

-An appraisal for the purpose of asset division must have a well-established, authoritative value conclusion that is defensible to a judge.
+An appraisal for the purpose of asset division must have a well-established, authoritative value conclusion that is defensible to the courts.
 Truex Appraisal Services, LLC guarantees the very best in service with courtesy and top notch analysis.
 Through experience and education, we've learned how to provide our services for the needs of a divorce situation.

 Indiana attorneys and accountants depend on our opinions when calculating what the real property is worth for estates, divorces, or other legal disputes.
 We have a lot of expertise working with everyone involved and can readily handle your needs.
 We provide appraisal reports for courts or various agencies that meet or exceed their requirements.